AmourConnect/AmourConnect-server/api_server/doc_api.md

 *- The positive message from the server:*

-{ status: 200, message: 'Registration completed successfully :)' , key_secret: value_cookie.key_secret, date_expiration: value_cookie.date_expiration}
+{ status: 200, message: 'Registration completed successfully :)'}

 *- The possible error message :*